 Officials said they don’t have test results yet on what was in those illicit THC products.

 The Post reported in early September that investigators at the Food and Drug Administration found the same vitamin E-derived oil in marijuana products vaped by multiple people sickened around the country.
-But officials cautioned that they could not yet pin the illnesses on it.

 The chemical, vitamin E acetate, was present in almost all of the cannabis samples from victims identified in New York, according to the state’s health department.
 New York Gov. Andrew M. Cuomo (D) has directed his health department to subpoena three companies selling “thickening agents” used to adjust THC levels in products found on the black market.
 The thickening agents are “nearly pure” vitamin E acetate, officials say.

 Some patients have said they vaped only nicotine products, even though urine tests have showed the presence of THC, authorities said.
-Doctors say patients may be hesitant to admit using marijuana.
+Doctors say patients may be hesitant to admit to using marijuana.

 In testimony before a House panel, Sharpless said the FDA has received 300 samples from vaping-related injury patients and tested 150.
 About 70 percent are products containing THC, and about half of those contain vitamin E oil, which Sharpless said has “no business” being in the lungs.